|

 an S-38b without creating an isolated return bus.

-Please note that the schematic diagram below (and
+Please note that the schematic diagram

 one I think you should work to) also shows the really great little